 Oh look!
-I have fifteen big, red pimples on my face!
+I have a massive angry, red pimple on my face!

 Lily's fault ... well, Lily meant to do that.
 Petunia was just asking for it.
-No need to get into detail on how she'd done it though.

 "What's happened to Remus?"

-"Well, your wonderful Remus -- who, by the way, didn't bother to tell me about the wedding either, or the fact that he was escorting you -- came down with a bad case of the dragon pox last night.
+"Well, your wonderful Remus - who, by the way, didn't bother to tell me about the wedding either, or the fact that he was your date - came down with a bad case of the dragon pox last night.
 He looks quite terrible.
 Doubt he'd look decent for the wedding, even if he could manage getting out of bed.
-Scare the willies out of all the wedding guests."
+Scare the willies out of all the wedding guests, most likely."
 He peeked inside one of her jewelry boxes and took out a bracelet.

-Lily hurriedly moved to her bed and laid down.
+Lily slumped down on the edge of her bed.
 She breathed out slowly and closed her eyes.
-Just breath, Lily.
+Just breathe, Lily.

-"Well, I don't know how to help you with not wanting to go, or about your sister not wanting you to go, or your dress being too tight -- unless you'd like me to take it off, of course -" He suggested with a wink.
-Lily promptly kicked him in the knee. "- but as to not having an escort, I don't know what your talking about.
-Of course you have an escort."
+"Well, I don't know how to help you with not wanting to go, or about your sister not wanting you to go, or your dress being too tight - unless you'd like me to take it off, of course -" He suggested with a wink.
+Lily promptly kicked him in the knee. "- But as to not having a date, I don't know what your talking about.
+Of course you have an date."

 A glimmer of hope passed through Lily's mind.
-She looked around for this supposed escort she had.
-Because she was sure James had just said she had an escort.
+She looked around for this mysterious date she had.
+Because she was sure James just said she had a date.
 Which could only mean that A) Remus was going to pop up soon and say "Ha, ha!
-Got you!" or B) James knew of a DECENT replacement escort hanging around somewhere.
+Got you!" or B) James knew of a decent replacement date hanging around somewhere.

 "Who?"
 She asked with confusion.

-Lily jaw dropped and she sat up, James backing away slightly.
-She studied the boy standing in front of her, carefully, wondering what exactly he was getting at here.
+Lily jaw dropped and she sat up straighter, James backing away slightly.
+She carefully studied the boy standing in front of her, wondering what exactly he was getting at here.
 He looked serious enough, except for that dumb grin plastered all over his face.

 "What do you mean, you?
-You're not my escort!"
+You're not my date!"

 Lily bit her lip and stared out the window at a bird flying around.
-Oh how she would love to be a bird, free to fly anywhere she liked, do what she wanted, not have annoying sisters or nosy boys who happen to think they were her replacement escort.
+Oh how she would love to be a bird, free to fly anywhere she liked, do what she wanted, and not have hateful sisters or silly boys who happen to think they were her replacement date.
 She glared as it twittered happily and swooped out of sight.
 Ruddy bird, thinks its so high and mighty.

 It wasn't like she had any choice in the matter now, she thought, drumming her fingers against the mattress.
-James Potter was the only escort now.
-Well, there WERE other escorts, but they weren't as... eligible.
+James Potter was the only option this late in the game.

 James rolled his eyes.
 "Okay, okay.
-Contrary to what you think, I do know how act in public... blowing up stuff is more fun though."
+Contrary to what you think, I do know how act in public.
+Blowing up stuff happens to be more fun."

-"Whatever.
+"Yes, yes, I know of your love for chaos.
 I need to finish getting ready so we can head over to the church and - Wait!
-You can't go to a wedding wearing those- those- THOSE!"
-She finally spat out, gesturing towards James' casual jeans and T-shirt.
+You can't go to a wedding wearing those."
+She exclaimed, gesturing towards James' casual jeans and T-shirt.

 "What, clothes?
-Do muggle's go naked to wedding's?
+Do muggles go naked at weddings?
 Merlin, and I thought they couldn't get any weirder."

 "They do not go naked."
 Lily said with exasperation.
 "What I meant was you can't go in casual clothes.
 It's formal.
 Suit and tie."